JoAn9/Application-ToDo-with-a-surprise/README.md

 # Application-ToDo-with-a-surprise

-Written with React and Fetch
+Written with React, ES6 and Fetch.

+It is now rewriting with Redux (because of a little messy component ToDo.jsx).